 • Stimulation of Digestive Organs: Abdominal massage can stimulate the digestive organs, potentially leading to improved gut health.
 Since a significant part of the immune system is housed in the gut, better gut health can lead to an enhanced immune response.

-• Lymphatic Circulation: Gentle abdominal massage can help stimulate lymph flow.
+• Lymphatic Circulation: Gentle massage can help stimulate lymph flow.
 The lymphatic system is a critical part of the immune system, helping to remove waste and toxins from the body.
 Improved lymphatic circulation can thus support better immune function.

 Alleviation of Bloating Symptoms: